 My side business wasn’t a conflict of interest (or competitor) to the company I was working at, I hadn’t officially broken any contractual agreements with my employer, and I never worked on my side business during company time.

 Whether you’re thinking of starting a side business or you’re already working on one, here are all of my best practices on how to avoid creating a situation that jeopardizes your day job (and reliable source of income).
-For much more on how to navigate these murky waters when you start a blog on the side (or other type of business), check out my course, The Launch While Working Formula.
+Be careful in navigating these murky waters when you do things like start a blog or launch your own side business.

 Here are my 10 Steps to Avoid Getting Fired When Starting a Side Business